hashin/jekyll-now/_posts/2018-10-02-idea-of-gandhi.markdown

 Even if a people is to adopt certain ideologies as their dearest, they are to move away from it at a later point of time.
 We might adopt Socialism at one juncture, only to ditch it for a different one later.
 In this ever evolving yin-yang like world, the only meaning of life is to understand what the underlying reality is.
 This is the quest for truth.

 But alas, this can never be complete.
-Poor Gandhi kept doing this till his end.
+Poor Gandhi kept doing this till his very end.
 But while doing it, he taught us how to do it authentically and learn a lot in the process.

 This learning should come handy in this neoliberal, consumerist world that teaches us that the purpose of life is in rapacious consumption.
 To resist the temptation of this beast, we ought to have strong moral foundations upright in the quest for Truth.
 Gandhi comes to rescue here.